bernardphh/500px-APIless/README.md

 To falicitate the analysis tasks, we create a local SQLite database using the csv files obtained in the data collection processes.<br/>

 Followers and followings users are categorized into 3 groups: <br/>
--	followers that you are also following <br/>
+ -	Followers that you are also following <br/>
--	followers that you do not follow <br/>
+ -	Followers that you do not follow <br/>
--	users that you  are following but they do not follow you. <br/>
+ - Users that you  are following but they do not follow you. <br/>
 <br/>
 <br/>
 Notifications collected bit by bit over times are combined together into one  table in database, which is used for creating statistics such as: <br/>
 - All unique users  that had interactions with your photos <br/>
 - For each user, the total number the interactions, total numbers of likes, comments, and featuring your photos <br/>
 - The following status between you and each user <br/>
 <br/>
 <br/>
 You can start the program in one of three following ways:<br/>